kiyagak/WireShark-Portfolio/Getting-Started.md

 ## What I Learned

-1. Which protocols appear in your trace file (TCP, QUIC, HTTP, DNS, UDP, TLSv1.2)?
+I learned that
-2. How long did it take from the HTTP GET message being sent until the HTTP OK reply was received?
+- it took just under two (0.177781925) seconds between the HTTP GET message being sent until the HTTP OK reply was received
-3. What is the Internet address of gaia.cs.umass.edu?
-What is the Internet address of your computer?
+- the Internet address of gaia.cs.umass.edu is 128.119.245.12
+- the captured address of my device is 10.0.22.190
-4. What type of web browser issued the HTTP request (User-Agent)?
+- The type of web browser that issued the request is: `Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/142.0.0.0 Safari/537.36`

 **Note:** A sample packet trace file is available for download at [http://gaia.cs.umass.edu/wireshark-labs/wireshark-traces-9e.zip](http://gaia.cs.umass.edu/wireshark-labs/wireshark-traces-9e.zip) for use if live capture is not possible.